Vercel

 VAS scans for all the security issues mentioned above.
 Get a comprehensive security report in minutes.

-How common are these security mistakes in Vercel apps?
+How common are these mistakes in Vercel apps — is this overstated?

-What are the consequences of these security mistakes?
+What are the actual consequences when these mistakes ship to production?

-How do I prevent these mistakes when building with Vercel?
+How do I avoid these mistakes when building with Vercel?